 Temporary deferrals are eligible to donate once their deferral period has expired.
 A short list of reasons for temporary deferral can be found on our eligibility page.
 This list is not complete.
 Please contact our Medical Help Desk 847.260.2647 with specific questions regarding eligibility and/or the donation process.

 Prior to each donation, donors complete a mini physical and medical interview.
 At that time, eligibility for donating on that particular day is determined.

 Replenish the Need (RTN) blood drives are drives held in honor of a person from a community who has used, or who will soon be using, blood.
 For example, the John Doe replenishment blood drive may be held because John Doe recently had a transplant that required 30 units of blood.
 John Doe’s family and friends donate to replenish the community’s blood supply.

 Sometimes, these drives are confused with a directed donation, in which blood is donated directly to a person in need.
 When donors donate at an RTN drive, the blood goes to the community blood supply, not specifically to the recipient.

 Please click here if you are interested in learning more about RTN blood drives.

 A directed donation is when a family member or friend donates for a specific patient in need.
 The blood goes directly to the patient in need, who has requested that friends and family donate specifically for them.
 Blood types must be compatible between donor and intended recipient.
 Prior to donating, the donor must obtain a prescription from the patient’s doctor.
 For more information, click here.

 LifeSource is not affiliated with the American Red Cross.
-We are an independent regional blood center servicing approximately 60 hospitals in the Chicagoland area.

 We have volunteer opportunities beyond being a blood donor.
 For more information, or to fill out an application to become a volunteer, visit our section on Volunteers.